 5. Don’t miss the opportunity to engage with First Nations peoples

-A highlight of the trip was the Karrke Aboriginal Cultural Experience just outside of Watarrka National Park.
-Our guides, Peter and Natasha, were Western Aranda/Pertame (Southern Aranda) people and the experience took place on Country near where they live in a small community of just 10 people; it felt very intimate.
+A highlight of the trip was the Karrke Aboriginal Cultural Experience just outside Watarrka National Park.
+Our guides, Peter and Natasha, are Western Aranda/Pertame (Southern Aranda) people and the experience took place on Country where they live in a small community of just 10 people.
+It felt very intimate.

 We were welcomed to Country with a smoking ceremony, a custom practised for tens of thousands of years.
-Peter and Natasha called upon their ancestors in their language to protect us on our journey and then invited us to walk through the smoke to cleanse and restore our energy.
+Peter and Natasha called upon their ancestors in their language to protect us on our journey and invited us to walk through white smoke to cleanse and restore our energy.
 This is an experience I’ll never forget.
-They also taught us the beautiful word, “Palya!” which is spoken across the Central Desert region.
+They also taught us the word, ‘palya’, which is spoken across the Central Desert region.
 Natasha explained that it can mean ‘hello’, ‘bye’, ‘okay’, ‘good’, ‘lovely’, ‘wonderful’ or any other positive feeling from your spirit.

 Related: 5 of Australia’s best First Nations bush food experiences